Severe weather risk in Baton Rouge: What you should know about timing, impacts, more

 While spring is generally considered the nation's tornado season, the Deep South often sees severe weather in January.
 The Storm Prediction Center said there was a "moderate risk" of severe weather in northern Louisiana and northeastern Texas on Friday.
 In a tweet, the SPC said Thursday it was only the fourth time it had raised the alarm to that level more than 24 hours before the storms are expected to start.

-The potent storms are expected to move through the area as the U.S. Army Corps of Engineers announced Thursday that they were initiating the first phase of its "flood fight" protocols.
+The potent storms are expected to move through the area as the U.S. Army Corps of Engineers announced Thursday that officials were initiating the first phase of its "flood fight" protocols.

 The precautionary measures prompt the federal agency and local levee districts to begin monitoring levees along the Mississippi River between Baton Rouge and the Gulf of Mexico.
 The phase also generally bars, within 1,500 feet of the levees, underground work, heavy loads on the earthen flood barriers or the disturbance of grass cover.